inspirum/balikobot-php/docs/client.md

 Method **getManipulationUnits** returns a list of possible manipulation units for pallet transport.

-The client normalizes the response by returning unit ID and value from as associative array `[id => value]`.
+The client normalizes the response by returning unit code and value from as associative array `[id => value]`.

 This units are used as **mu_type** option in [**ADD**](#add) request.